Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 Information we collect automatically

 • Website analytics: IP address, browser type, pages visited, referral source, time of visit.
-We use this aggregated data only to understand website performance.
+Used in aggregate only to understand website performance.

-• Security logs: access logs, authentication events, and audit trails relating to our own systems and the delegated Microsoft 365 tenants we administer.
+• Security logs: access logs, authentication events, and audit trails relating to our own systems and the delegated Microsoft 365 or Google Workspace tenants we administer.

 • Support ticket metadata: dates, times, channel, ticket category, response metrics.